Bajorat Media

 Retargeting, also known as remarketing, is an online marketing strategy that allows companies to target customers who have already visited their website.
-In the process, these users are approached again with personalized advertising based on their previous interactions and behavior on the website.
-The aim of this method is to win back prospects who have not yet made a purchase and encourage them to perform a conversion, i.e. a desired action.
+These users are retargeted with personalized advertising based on their previous interactions and behavior on the website.
+The aim of this method is to win back interested parties who have not yet made a purchase and to encourage them to carry out a conversion, i.e. a desired action.

 How retargeting works

-In order to carry out retargeting successfully, companies set cookies, small text files, on the user's computer.
-Cookies make it possible to analyze and store the user's behavior.
-As soon as the user leaves the website and visits other pages on the Internet, this information is passed on to the retargeting provider with the help of the cookie.
-Subsequently, targeted and personalized advertisements are displayed on the visited websites, based on the user's previous behavior.
+In order to carry out retargeting successfully, companies place cookies, small text files, on the user’s computer.
+Cookies make it possible to analyze and store user behavior.
+As soon as the user leaves the website and visits other pages on the Internet, this information is passed on to the retargeting provider using the cookie.
+Targeted and personalized advertisements are then displayed on the websites visited, which are tailored to the user’s previous behavior.

 - Better conversion rates: Targeting users who have already shown interest in a product or service increases the chances of a successful conversion.

-- Increased visibility and branding: Regular advertising tailored to the user creates a strong presence on the Internet and thus promotes brand awareness.
+- Higher visibility and branding: Regular advertising tailored to the user creates a strong presence on the Internet and thereby promotes brand awareness.

-- Efficient budget management: Companies can target their marketing spend as they only target users who have a heightened interest in their offering.
+- Efficient budget management: Companies can target their marketing spending because they only target users who have an increased interest in what they offer.

-- Targeted segmentation: The ability to target users based on their behavior and interests allows for greater relevance of advertising messages, increasing the effectiveness of the campaign.
+- Targeted segmentation: The ability to target users based on their behavior and interests enables greater relevance of advertising messages and thus increases the effectiveness of the campaign.

 Disadvantages of retargeting

-- Privacy concerns: Some users feel that the use of cookies to analyze and store their user behavior is an invasion of their privacy.
+- Privacy Concerns: Some users find the use of cookies to analyze and store their user behavior an invasion of their privacy.

-- Excessive advertising: Too frequent or intrusive retargeting can cause users to turn away from the brand.
+- Excessive advertising: Retargeting that is too frequent or intrusive can cause users to turn away from the brand.

-- Blocking cookies: If users select their browser settings so that no cookies are stored, retargeting ads can no longer be delivered in a personalized manner.
+- Blocking cookies: If users choose their browser settings so that no cookies are stored, retargeting ads can no longer be delivered in a personalized manner.